AkerBP/deos-cognite-functions-template/README.md

 |   ├── README.md
 |   ├── __init__.py
 │   ├── cf_avg_drainage_rate
-│   │   ├── zip_handle.zip
 │   │   ├── requirements.txt
 │   │   ├── handler.py
 │   │   ├── transformation.py
+│   │   ├── poetry.lock
+│   │   ├── pyproject.toml
+│   │   ├── zip_handle.zip
 │   ├── cf_A
-│   │   ├── zip_handle.zip
 │   │   ├── requirements.txt
 │   │   ├── handler.py
 │   │   ├── transformation.py
+│   │   ├── poetry.lock
+│   │   ├── pyproject.toml
+│   │   ├── zip_handle.zip
 │   ├── cf_B
 │   ├── handler_utils.py
 │   ├── transformation_utils.py
 │   ├── cognite_authentication.py
 │   ├── initialize.py
+│   ├── generate_cf.py
 │   ├── deploy_cognite_functions.py
 │   └── run_functions.ipynb
 ```
-Here we find authentication scripts `cognite_authentication.py` and `initialize.py`, a deployment procedure in `deploy_cognite_functions.py`, an interactive script `run_functions.ipynb` to actually deploy a Cognite Function, and utility scripts `handler_utils.py` and `transformation_utils.py` containing the classes `PrepareTimeSeries` and `RunTransformations` with necessary functionality to transform time series through Cognite Function scheduling.
+Here we find authentication scripts `cognite_authentication.py` and `initialize.py`, a script `generate_cf.py` that instantiates a dedicated environment for the Cognite Function, a deployment procedure in `deploy_cognite_functions.py`, an interactive script `run_functions.ipynb` to actually deploy a Cognite Function, and utility scripts `handler_utils.py` and `transformation_utils.py` containing the classes `PrepareTimeSeries` and `RunTransformations` with necessary functionality to transform time series through Cognite Function scheduling.

 The subfolder `cf_*myname*` contains all files specific for your Cognite Function labeled `myname` (where convention is that different words in `myname` are separated by dashes (-).
 - **`handler.py`**: main entry point containing a `handle(client, data)` function that runs a Cognite Function using a Cognite `client` and relevant input data provided in the dictionary `data`.
 A class `PrepareTimeSeries` prepares the input and output time series, while the actual transformations are devoted to a class `RunTransformations`.
 Regardless of Cognite Function, the `handle` function reads